openresty/showman-samples/README.md

 [OpenResty-Tutorials/](OpenResty-Tutorials/) is for our [OpenResty Tutorials](https://www.youtube.com/playlist?list=PLlR4WakbzQp0iUvHwJeBcG5MKWgGa_ahU) YouTube playlist.

-The samples in this categoray mostly interact with the terminal or command-line, including interations with complex terminal applications like `less` and `vim`.
+The samples under this directory mostly interact with the terminal or command-line, including interations with complex terminal applications like `less` and `vim`.

 It contains the following screenplay files: